devtron-labs/devtron/docs/user-guide/resource-browser.md

 ### Catalog Framework

 Based on the schema provided in the catalog framework, you can add relevant details for each cluster.
 Refer [Catalog Framework](./global-configurations/catalog-framework.md) for more details.
+Users need to have super-admin permission to edit the catalog framework.

 ### Readme

 You can also include additional information about your cluster using the Markdown editor.
+You will need superadmin permission to edit it.
+Users need to have super-admin permission to edit the readme file.

 ---

 ## Discovering Resources

+{% hint style="warning" %}
+### Who Can Perform These Actions?
+Users need to have [access to the cluster](./global-configurations/authorization/user-access.md#kubernetes-resources-permissions) to discover its resources.
+{% endhint %}

 ### Search and Filter